tv2-oss/bifrost-gateway-controller/doc/creating-gatewayclass-definitions.md

 Typically templates will result in a single resource, but conditionals and loops may result in templates rendering to zero or more than one resource.
-This is supported, but should be used wit caution.
+This is supported but should be used with caution.

 Consideration for multi-resource templates:

 - Resources should be separated by a line with `---` (like in Helm).

-- The template as a whole is single unit in the graph of resources, i.e. individual resources in a template cannot refer to each other using the `.Resources` method described below.
+- The template as a whole is a single unit in the graph of resources, i.e. individual resources in a template cannot refer to each other using the `.Resources` method described below.
 References across templates using multiple resources are supported.